Last updated on .

 Pulpit

-One of the first things visitors notice while walking towards the altar is the pulpit.
+One of the first things you’ll notice in the nave is the pulpit.
 It’s wrapped around a column and made of walnut with inlaid mother-of-pearl.
 The pulpit is traditionally attributed to St. John Chrysostom (c.
 347-407) but an inscription dates it to Patriarch Gabriel III (d.
 1707).

 Patriarchal Throne

-One of the most interesting features in the nave is the Patriarchal Throne.
+Another interesting feature in the nave is the Patriarchal Throne.
 It’s traditionally attributed to St. John Chrysostom but an inscription dates it to 1577.
 It’s four meters tall and shaped like a vine.
 The throne is made of walnut and inlaid with mother of pearl, ivory, and colored wood.
 The 17th century icon of Christ Pantocrator on the throne was commissioned by Patriarch Paisius I (d.
 1688).

 Cantor Stands